veeracoder508/minecraft-Python-copy/README.md

 >[!IMPORTANT]
 >If non of these work please inform it to me at veeracoder123@gmail.com or ***create an issue*** for this repository and five the evidence for that like a screenshot or a photo and please give a brief description on the error.

->[!NOTE]
->If you have updated or fixed any bugs please tell it to me at veeracoder123@gmail.com